ryanpfalz/azure-devops-testplans-playwright/README.md

 ## Potential Use Cases

-Playwright has out-of-the-box support for all modern browsers, and can be run locally as well as in build and release pipelines.
+Playwright has out-of-the-box support for all modern browsers and can be run locally as well as in build and release pipelines.
 Its modern automation capabilities make it a great candidate for running tests in scenarios like:

 -   End-to-end automated UI testing
 -   Regression testing